Top of Page

 13. My Voice, My School 5 Essentials Survey Well Organized Organized Moderately Organized Partially Organized Not Yet Organized

 For each of the above indicators that is based on STAR, a school must meet minimum participation requirements to receive the full points.
-A minimum participation requirement is established to ensure that all students have an equal opportunity to participate in the instruction and assessment process.
+The minimum participation requirement of 90% is established by this Policy to ensure that all students have an equal opportunity to participate in the instruction and assessment process.
 The points received for each indicator will be adjusted as follows based on participation rates, with a school receiving no less than one point for each indicator:

 STAR Participation Rate Point Adjustment